upsidedownlabs/upsidedownlabs.github.io/kits/npg-lite-kits/npg-lite-ninja/index.rst

 Step 2: Connect BioAmp Cables
 ===============================

-Using VibZ you can record 3-channel biopotential signals, connect the jumper wires according to the number of channels required:
+Using VibZ you can record 3-channel biopotential signals, connect the snap cables according to the number of channels required:

 .. figure:: ./media/npg-lite-vibz-back.*
     :align: center